ksr229/protractor/README.md

 Intellisense:
 -Re-Installing the Javascript Language support.
--Install the protractor globallu npm install -g protractor -Update the Webdriver manager webdriver-manager update
+-Install the protractor globally npm install -g protractor -Update the Webdriver manager webdriver-manager update

+npm init -y : will create a new package.json with default values inside it. npm install protractor --save-dev : This will add protractor with @devDependancy instead of just @dependancy. ----Checkout How that helps. npm install jasmine-reporters --save-dev npm install jasmine-spec-reporter --save-dev